I have found that there is one question by which I judge the security competency of an IT department. I don't ask...

 System administration skills have lost their luster to the new app economy and DevOps style administration.
 Not only does no one have the time to configure security appropriately, they will actually be seen as roadblocks in the organization if they attempt to spend the time necessary to build a secure system.
 No one seems to realize that the time spent to securely configure a system will have the greatest ROI of any security investment the company can make.

 Organizations that do allow all of their users to have administrative access to their Windows computers have made it much easier for their networks to be attacked.
 An attacker only has to get a victim to visit a webpage or open an attachment with a malicious payload.
 The payload can then install for all of the machine's users with the victim's elevated credentials.
-Antivirus software can be then disabled to allow for the use of more common tools for further attacks.
+Antivirus software can then be disabled to allow for the use of more common tools for further attacks.
 Event log entries can be cleared to cover the tracks of the attacker and to prevent discovery.

 The biggest issue that most organizations do not realize is that, in the event of such an attack, the attacker would then also have access to all of the credentials stored on the hacked machine.
 Tools like mimikatz can be used to pull these passwords directly from system memory.
 Complex, 27-character passwords will then be rendered useless.
 Even the old tool from the 1990s, Cain & Abel, can still be used to extract credentials from a Windows PC.